tristanHessell/mess-around/README.md

     store.js //
   tests/ // for integration/e2e tests
     cypress/ // holds the cypres e2e tests & config
+      test-area/
+        test-area.test.js // the actually cypress test
-    enzyme/ // holds the enzyme FE integration tests App.js api.js // contains the code that interacts with the server
+        page.js // the PageObject for the given test-area enzyme/ // holds the enzyme FE integration tests App.js api.js // contains the code that interacts with the server